vschroeter/obsidian-virtual-linker/README.md

 #### Part matching
 You can toggle the matching mode between:
 - "Matching only whole words": Only whole words are matched.
+E.g. "book" will not match "Notebook".
-E.g. "Note" will not match "Notebook".
+- "Match also beginning of words": The beginning of a word is matched.
+E.g. "book" will not match "Notebook", but "Note" will match "Notebook".
 - "Matching any part of a word": Any part of a word is matched.
-E.g. "Note" will match "Notebook".
+E.g. "book" will match "Notebook".

-If you choose "Matching any part of a word", you furthermore have the option to suppress the link suffix for these matches to avoid cluttering your text.
+You furthermore have the option to suppress the link suffix for these matches to avoid cluttering your text.

 #### Links to the note itself
 By default, links to a note itself are suppressed.